FROM MOST AFFORDABLE TO MOST SUITABLE

 4. SPLI plans will mostly come with low interest rates but these are guaranteed and tax-deferred.
 Also, keep in mind that the death benefit from these policies incurs no federal income tax and avoids any delays on probate.
 This can be a great plus for anyone, especially, larger estates.

 5. Single premium life insurance is classified as a modified endowment contract (MEC).
 This subjects SPWL plans to 10% IRS penalty if you withdraw or borrow from gains before age 59 ½.
+And yes, some single premium life insurance plans can be custom-designed to be non-MEC.

 6. Loans and withdrawals can affect your cash values and death benefit.